jaxbot/club/_pages/workshops/intro-to-git.md

 **NOTE**: If you have never committed on this machine git will ask you to fill out some basic information about yourself (name and email).
 It will give you the commands to run, so just follow them!

+**Side Note**: If you `git commit` without the `-m`, it will open a visual commit message editor.
+This will probably be VIM and to add and save your commit message follow these steps:
+* Press `i` to go into insert mode, then type out your commit message.
+* Press `esc` to leave insert mode once you finish.
+* Type in `:wq` to write (save) and then quit.
+* All done!
+You used vim and saved a commit message :D

 ```
 // Normally, the first commit is described as the “initial commit”
 $ git commit -m “Initial Commit”